Correctness Kernels of Abstract Interpretations: Introduction

 We investigate here the dual problem of \emph{abstraction simplification}.
-Instead of refining abstractions in order to eliminate spurious traces, our goal is to simplify an abstraction $A$ towards a simpler (ideally, the simplest) model $A_s$ that maintains the same approximate behavior as $A$ does.
+Instead of refining abstractions in order to eliminate spurious traces, our goal is to modify an abstraction $A$ towards a simpler (ideally, the simplest) model $A_s$ that gives rise to the same approximate system behavior as $A$ does.
 In abstract model checking, this abstraction simplification has \emph{to keep the same examples} of the concrete system in the following sense.
 Recall that an abstract path $\pi$ in an abstract transition system $\cA$ is \emph{spurious} when no real concrete path is abstracted to $\pi$.
 Assume that a given abstract state space $A$ of a system $\cA$ gets simplified to $A_s$ and thus gives rise to a more abstract system $\cA_s$.
-Then, we say that $\cA_s$ keeps the same examples of $\cA$ when the following condition is satisfied: if $\pi_{A_s}$ is a spurious path in the simplified abstract system $\cA_s$ then there exists a spurious path $\pi_A$ in the original system $\cA$ that is abstracted to $\pi_{A_s}$.
-Such a methodology is called EGAS, Example-Guided Abstraction Simplification, since this abstraction simplification does not add spurious paths, namely, it does keep examples, since each spurious path in $\cA_s$ comes as an abstraction of a spurious path in $\cA$.
+Then, we say that $\cA_s$ keeps the same examples of $\cA$ when the following condition is satisfied: if $\pi_{A_s}$ is a spurious path in the simplified abstract system $\cA_s$ then there exists a spurious path $\pi_A$ in the original system $\cA$ which is abstracted to $\pi_{A_s}$.
+Obviously, if $\cA_s$ is a generic simplification of $\cA$ then $\cA_s$ does not necessarily keep the same examples of $\cA$.
+In the following, we depict abstract transition systems by diagrams where integer numbers denote concrete states, arrows connect concrete states in a transition relation, and oval shapes indicate blocks (denoted by square brackets) of a state partition.
+In the example below, for the spurious path $\pi_{\cA_s}=\langle[1],[2,3,4],[5]\rangle$ in $\cA_s$ there is no corresponding spurious path in $\cA$ which can be abstracted to $\pi_{\cA_s}$ and therefore the simplification $\cA_s$ does not keep the same examples of $\cA$.